dgwhited/guardduty-runbooks/runbooks/privilegeescalation-kubernetes-privilegedcontainer.md

 **Remediation recommendations:**

 If this container launch is unexpected, the credentials of the user identity used to launch the container may be compromised.
 Revoke access of the user and reverse any changes made by an adversary to your cluster.
-See [Remediating EKS Audit Log Monitoring findings](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty-remediate-kubernetes.html) for guidance.
+See  for guidance.